Bhargav43/BackupFiles/README.md

 # BackupFiles 1.1.0 2-Apr-2020

 ## Purpose
-For taking the backups of (small to large) files and folders in the local system, much like the version-control in Git.
-There isn't limitation of type of file.
+Takes the backup of files (small to large) and folders as well, in the local system.
+This doesn't have the limitation on type of files to backup.
+This is more or less similar to the version-control feature in Git, except, it is manual and local.
 The transfer rate is as high as 16 MBPS.
-The backup file or folder will have a local system's timestamp appended so as to not to disturb the original.
+Also, it appends a local machine's timestamp to the file/folder name in order to avoid overwriting and keeping a track.

+The _Prime Intention_ was to develop a code to reduce my manual work of opening a new file and copying all the existing content onto it every time so as to reconstruct or to perform the trials.
+The executable works perfectly to my daily usage.

 ## Base System's Configurations
 **Sno.** | **Name** | **Version/Config.**